Bachelor of Arts | College of Arts and Science

 Access to technology

-Many of our students, especially those interested in applied environmental management or Geographic Information Systems, do internships as part of their degrees.
+Many of our students, especially those interested in applied environmental management or GIS, do internships as part of their degrees.
 Our students have worked in city planning departments in Oxford, Hamilton, and Cincinnati and the Three Valley Conservation Trust.

 What are the special admission requirements, if any?